ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 on the Gleisbox.

 **Be very careful to avoid the "Versorgung +" pin.
 This is the 18V power supply output from the Gleisbox.
-If it is connected to your CAN bus, it will damage it (the bus operates on 3.3V).**
+If 18V is connected to your CAN bus, it will damage it (the bus operates on 3.3V).**

 ### Test the board